jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-14-starter-pro-cine-rig-on-a-budget.md

 Whereas it it true that gear matters much less than a good eye and a good set of camera skills, a decent rig can help that good eye translate into great output.
 People spend thousands of dollars on their starter rigs -- but a great professional rig can be had for under $1500 if you have a few decent photography lenses laying around.
 It also includes a great audio capture solution.

 <!-- more -->

+> Note to readers: This is meant to be a **starter** kit.
+It's an entry-level solution to being able to get into filmmaking without spending thousands of dollars.
+Keeping that in mind, there are limitations to this setup, but it should scale well enough to allow you to shoot a feature film or television series that will stand up to professional scrutiny -- assuming that you've learned to use the equipment properly. - JB

 ## Video